paolofromfar/AI4Lobbying/README.md

 ## Background

 The idea tackles the issue of identification of supporters, or not, of a specific idea.
 It is a key issue for lobbysts to be able to identify the two camps, to have the possibility to explain and motivate the position.
 It is THE problem to tackle at every new legislative proposal.
-To me, working in the field, it woudl greatly improve the available knowledge.
+To me, working in the field, it would greatly improve the available knowledge.
 By expressing explicitly each other interests, it woudl also enhance the level of transparency of the political process.

 ## How is it used?